|

 - 14th century Bible historiale (BNF Fr.
 152), fols.
 71 and fol.
 128v

-- The Luttrell Psalter (British Library MS Add.
+- The Luttrell Psalter (Brit.
+Lib.
+Add.
 42130), c.
-1325-1335: a farm cart (fol.
-162), a harvest cart (fol.
-173v), and a travelling coach for royal ladies (fol.
+1325-1340: a farm cart (fol.
+162r), a hay-cart (fol.
+173v), and a travelling coach (covered wagon) for royal ladies (fol.
 181v)

 - Transporting the wounded Arthur by carriage, Spieghel Historiael (The Hague, KB, KA 20, fol.
 163v), c.
 1325-1335

-- A cart for transporting a winebarrel in an edition of Brunetto Latini's Book of the Treasure (BNF Fr 571, fol.
+- A medieval cart for transporting a winebarrel in an edition of Brunetto Latini's Book of the Treasure (BNF Fr 571, fol.
 66v), ca. 1326

 - The Romance of Alexander (Bodl.
 264), 1338-1344, fols.
 42v, 83v, 109r, and 152v